appvia/tako/docs/reference/config-params.md

 ### workload.resource.maxMemory

 Defines the Memory limit for a given workload.
-See official K8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
-Kev will attempt to infer Memory limit from the information specified in the compose file.
+See the official K8s [documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

-Kev uses the following heuristics to derive that information for each service:
+The following rules are used to derive that information for each service:

 If compose file(s) specifies the `deploy.resources.limits.memory` attribute key in a service config it will use its value.
 Otherwise it'll default to a sensible quantity of `500Mi`.